RuanHenry256/puk360-backend/docs/DATABASE_CHANGES.md

 - Form collects free‑text `venue` for display.
 - Backend resolves `Venue_ID` to a default/“Unspecified” row when not provided to satisfy NOT NULL constraint.

+## Current iteration (no schema change)
+- Event creation now requires an `ImageUrl` that points to the configured S3 bucket (validated in the controller).
+- No additional columns were added; `ImageUrl` continues to store the public poster URL returned after presigned upload.